 In the UK, it is now mandatory to wear a mask in shops and on public transport, it is also recommended that you do so in busy public spaces.
 The rules are fairly similar across many other countries but you must always be prepared to pop on a mask if you’re asked.
 You can expect to see many other holiday makers and locals doing the same.

 What’s more, if you’re planning on flying anywhere you will be required to wear a mask throughout the duration of your flight (providing you don’t suffer with breathing difficulties).
 This is to protect you, the airline staff and everyone else on the plane.
+There are many stores online that will have an N95 mask for sale to help you comply with the rules.

 Places are a lot quieter than normal